 MACRA is the Medicare Access and CHIP Reauthorization Act.
-It was signed by President Obama into the law on April 26, 2015.
+It was signed by President Obama into law on April 26, 2015.
 MACRA revokes the previously used Medicare reimbursement formula with a new pay-for-performance program that prioritizes accountability, value, and quality.
 It provides a more sustainable payment framework for both providers and physicians.
-According to the Medicare and Medicaid Services (CMS), MACRA implements a new payment system that gives rewards to healthcare providers for giving better care instead of more service.
+According to the Medicare and Medicaid Services (CMS), MACRA implements a new payment system that gives rewards to healthcare providers for providing better care instead of more services.

 • The Merit-based Incentive Payment System (MIPS) to measure physician’s performance